Student Activities Policies

 Both exclusive and nonexclusive concessions may be applied for through this process.
 If exclusive rights are granted a special concession, a payment of a fee will be required for such exclusive rights.
 Any recognized student group receiving approval to merchandise and/or fundraise may be asked to submit a financial summary to the Student Activities Office upon completion of the merchandising and/or fundraising project.

 Unless otherwise permitted by the Student Activities Office, individual students, businesses, and groups from off campus are not allowed to sell any items on home football weekends.
 The Department of Athletics has granted exclusive rights to a concessionaire to sell souvenirs in the stadium area.

 The following restrictions are placed upon all those granted permission.

-- Door-to-door sales or solicitation are prohibited in the residence facilities.
+- Door-to-door sales are prohibited in University residence hall facilities

-- All advertising posters must be officially stamped at the Student Activities Office.
+All advertising signs and posters must be officially stamped by the Student Activities Office.
 Those granted permission may advertise in any of the campus media with these same restrictions.
-Any posters without this stamp will be removed by building personnel.
 Advertising posters must contain the following:

 - Sponsoring organization name;

 - Description of product or service and prices;